yzhcat/botwebtest/docs/en/guide/hardware_setup.md

 ![MVIMG_20240923_170445](../../assets/img/hardware_setup/MVIMG_20240923_170445.jpg){.img-fluid tag=2}

-The RDK X5 can be screwed directly onto the support copper pillar on the controller
+ Take out the No.4 screw pack and RDK X5，The RDK X5 can be screwed directly onto the support copper pillar on the controller

 ![MVIMG_20240923_170601](../../assets/img/hardware_setup/RDK_install.png){.img-fluid tag=2}